 There are such great physician role models all around us.
-I completed my residency at Tufts Floating Hospital for Children, where I was able to train with some of the best; Cody Meissner, MD, Lochie Milner, MD, and Lynne Karlson, MD are a just a few that I greatly admire.
+I completed my residency at Tufts Tufts Children's Hospital, where I was able to train with some of the best; Cody Meissner, MD, Lochie Milner, MD, and Lynne Karlson, MD are a just a few that I greatly admire.
 I have great respect for our LCO Medical Director Steve Golden, MD, who works tirelessly for his patients and serves as a strong voice and leader in both Healthcare South and NEQCA.

 Have you seen social media change how pediatricians are connecting with their patients?
 Have these advances affected your work directly?
 Is it a concern?

 The reality is, today’s world communicates through social media; it’s the first place many people go for information, recommendations and advice.
 It can be a very effective tool to communicate with patients.
 In our practice, we’ve started to use social media as a communication tool for hot topics in the media, office hour changes and advertising.
 It’s a concern to ensure that social media never becomes a source of personal medical advice because it leaves too much risk of medical error or misdiagnosis.

 You were one of 31 cohort members to complete the NEQCA Leadership Academy pilot program in 2018.
 Why did you want to be involved in that?
 And what skills did you develop or strengthen that you felt were most beneficial to you?